 You can't make significant organizational or personal changes without data.
 This included pre and post assessment, creating a dashboard for monitoring and assessing your progress.
 At Ranemaker institute we believe data and research makes good decision making.
 We are interested in also partnering with organizations and institutions in doing research in showing diversity being a competitive advantage for individuals and organizations.

-To truly move the dial in diversity and inclusion, organizations need a personalized approach that connects with their business objectives and company culture
+To truly move the dial in diversity and inclusion, organizations need a personalized approach that connects with their business objectives and company culture.

 Many organizations are challenged with how to recruit, retain and advance their under-represented populations.
 Individuals from these groups also do not understand how to position themselves to fully reach their full potential.
+As employers have invested in these employees, it is important all is done to ensure they feel respected and their contributions are valued.

 In addition, to build an organization that values diversity and inclusion the team needs to also see how diversity and inclusion can be fun.
 We provide moral and team building training events focused on diversity and inclusion.

 With the challenges facing our communities today, it is even more important we value all our citizens and drive the importance of embracing diversity.
 Communities who embrace diversity being a competitive advantage will see the economic development of their communities grow.
-This takes involvement of public and private entities to make this succesful.
-We provide public private partnership brokering and training to help communities drive succesful diversity and inclusion partnerships.
+This takes involvement of public and private entities to make this successful.
+We provide public private partnership brokering and training to help communities drive successful diversity and inclusion partnerships.

 We have spoken at a number of conferences, events, universities and communities regarding diversity and inclusion.
 Contact us today if you want us to speak or present at your event, conference, or organization.
 We are also happy to engage in diversity and inclusion research projects.
+We are currently working on a three year longitudinal study on how inclusivity grows your competitive advantage, contact us if you would like to participate.

 We are bringing the building blocks to employers, business leaders and students to get the understanding and tactical actions needed to build and celebrate diverse and inclusive business places with a Diversity & Leadership Series in Bend, Oregon.